usingtechnology/common-hosted-form-service-techdocs/docs/Components/Form-Builder/BC-Government.md

 ![image](images/map-component-edit.png)

 #### Default Values
   - Default Value: Choose what should be displayed on the map once the user loads the form.
+You can also specify the default base layer via selectedBaseLayer.
   - Zoom Level: Choose how zoomed the map should be initially.
   - Default Center: You can place a point on the displayed map to select where the map should be centered by default for the submitter.
+  - Default Base Layer: The base map shown when the map is first loaded (e.g., OpenStreetMap, Light, Dark, Topographic).

 ![image](images/map-component-edit2.png)